alexVera99/scav_video_lab3/README.md

 # Description
-Here you can find the solution for Lab 3 exercises from Audio and Video encoding systems.
+Here you can find the solution for P2 exercises from Audio and Video encoding systems.

 # Dependencies